-One-hundred-and-twenty-four EU vessels with an average length of 49 m (ranging from 13 to 116 m) and an average gross registered tonnage (GRT) of 717 tons (ranging from 15 to 3,400 GRT) have the right to fish in Madagascar’s EEZ (refer Annex 3).
+One-hundred-and-twenty-four EU vessels with an average length of 49 m (ranging from 13 to 116 m) and an average gross registered tonnage (GRT) of 717 tons (ranging from 15 to 3,400 GRT) have the right to fish in Madagascar’s EEZ.
 Forty of these 124 vessels based in La Réunion target marlin, swordfish and other billfish species along the east coast.
 These vessels are in direct competition with a newly created (2008-9) Malagasy fleet of three long-liners (Mad Ocean: 1; SPSM: 2) (Andrianaivojaona & Le Marec, 2009).
 European purse-seiners and longliners mainly target albacore (Thunnus alalunga) and skipjack (Katsuwonus pelamis) tuna in the northwestern part of the EEZ for canning, although they also catch non-sashimi grade yellowfin (T. albacares) and bigeye tuna (T. obesus).
 The EU agreement is the only foreign agreement stipulating quotas, although the language permits overshoot .
 The 2013 – 2014 EU quota is set to 15,000 tons per year (Le Manach, 2013; European Union, 2007), and official reports confirm that this is the amount caught, but USAID estimated catches by the European purse-seine fleet to be around 18,000 tons per year in the early 2000s (USAID, 2005).
 If so, the loss to Madagascar is approximately USD 588,000 per year, or 35% of the annual EU fleet’s concession fee.

 Unlike EU vessels, Asian longliners (representing the majority of non-EU vessels) mainly target sashimi-grade yellowfin and big-eye tuna, which are frozen onboard and exported directly to Japan for the fresh sashimi market.
 A Korean fleet also specifically targets sharks.
 The non-EU agreements do not have any catch limits and are not based on a fee-per-ton basis, which has repercussions for the treasury income as there is no link between what is caught and what Madagascar receives.
 Therefore, operators can catch as much as they want, and only have to pay fees based upon the tonnage of their vessels.
 Madagascar’s income connected to these non-EU agreements only relates to access fees.
 A USD 500 access fee is paid per boat, in addition to a fee based on each vessel’s engine power and gear.